AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 Note that we use `file.path()` to construct paths, which is a platform-independent way to define directories and filenames for safe navigation.

-All file paths should be defined as relative paths, with the exception of any input data that might be downloaded as part of the analysis, which may be referenced by a URL.

 !!! note
     When working on an analysis, it is quite common to find that you need a file that you had not anticipated when you started.